 The Museum wanted to celebrate the opening of its new wing in July 2011 with a contemporary exhibition, so I was given the opportunity to commission a large-scale digital installation.
-I appointed United Visual Artists to ‘take our visitors on an enthralling and interactive journey to the Arctic, using large-scale digital and audio-visual experiences to convey the ocean’s scale, beauty and vulnerability in an era of global climate change.’
+I appointed United Visual Artists to “take our visitors on an enthralling and interactive journey to the Arctic, using large-scale digital and audio-visual experiences to convey the ocean’s scale, beauty and vulnerability in an era of global climate change.”

-It was important to me that even this innovative installation was grounded in research so I established a collaboration with climate change charity Cape Farewell to host UVA on their 2010 expedition to the Svalbard archipelago.
+It was important that even this innovative installation was grounded in research so I established a collaboration with climate change charity Cape Farewell to host UVA on their 2010 expedition to the Svalbard archipelago.

 The context of a sailing expedition afforded a uniquely maritime treatment of the climate change subject and UVA’s interactions with the scientists and other artists on board the Nordelicht helped to shape the creative vision for the installation.
+Nick Drake’s poem, The Farewell Glacier, was subsequently published by Bloodaxe Books.

 High Arctic credits